pynufft/pynufft/README.md

 Please use Python3.
 PyNUFFT has been tested with Python3.4.
 However, it should work with Python3.5-3.6.

-### New in version 0.3.3.7
+### New in version 0.3.3.8

-Version 0.3.3.7 is a bug-fixed version.
+Version 0.3.3.8 is a bug-fixed version.

-Toeplitz is removed from the NUFFT_cpu and NUFFT_gpu to avoid the MemoryError.
+Bugfix in 0.3.3.7 Toeplitz is removed from the NUFFT_cpu and NUFFT_gpu to avoid the MemoryError.
+Bugfix in 0.3.3.8 rcond = -1 in numpy.linalg.lstsq to be backward compatible with numpy-1.13.1 in Anaconda 3.6.5

 ### Summary